 If you have been told by your doctor that you have an intolerance to some sugars, contact your doctor before taking this medicine.

-This medicine contains less than 1 mmol sodium (23 mg) per tablet, that is to say essentially 'sodium-free'.
+This medicine contains less than 1 mmol sodium (23 mg) per tablet and so is essentially "sodium-free".

 3. How to take Rivaroxaban